bearsunday/BEAR.Resource/README_ja.md

 {
     public function onPost($date)
     {
-        // $date was passed by onProvidesDate method.
+        // $date is passed by the onProvidesDate method.
     }

     public function onProvidesDate()